 - Close all other tabs

-In addition, the new tab button now appears on the left-hand side of the header bar always, while middle-clicking the homepage button will now open a page in new tab.
+In addition, the new tab button has been moved (again) to the left-hand side of the header bar, where now it stays.
+Additionally, middle-clicking the homepage button will now open your homepage in new tab.

-No, these aren’t the sexiest of changes, but they’re worth a shout out nonetheless.
+No, these aren’t head-spinning changes, but they’re worth a shout out nonetheless.

 5. Mouse Gestures